 Pandemic Preparedness and Your Farm and Livestock

 In 2009, a new strain of influenza (2009 H1N1) caused the first influenza pandemic in more than 40 years.
 The disease primarily affected humans, but transfer of the virus to some livestock species - swine and turkeys - occurred.
-Most animals were infected following contact will ill people.
+Most animals were infected following contact with ill people.
 Prevention is the key to protecting your livestock from these viruses.

 Related Websites